 UFFIZI GALLERY (FLORENCE, ITALY)

+If you’re looking for the best virtual tours of Italy, this is definitely one of them.
 One of the oldest, most famous, and most visited art museums in the world, the Uffizi Gallery is known for its impressive collection of Italian Renaissance pieces (painted by Leonardo da Vinci, Michelangelo, and many others).
 Take a tour of this marvelous gallery on Google Arts & Culture.

 MUSEUM OF FINE ARTS (BUDAPEST, HUNGARY)